b3prime/husky_master_jazzy/README.md

 ```
 This will allow any local process running as root to connect to the X11 display server.

+Also, ensure that you SSH'd into the machine with the -X flag.

 **Can't connect to the Husky over serial?**: BrainBox uses a Serial to USB converter to communicate with the Husky's internal MCU.
 The converter will appear as something like:
 ```
 /dev/serial/by-id/_
 ```
 The Husky platform package looks for /dev/clearpath/prolific.
 Ensure that the symlink here is correct.